-It was a glorious beginning indeed, and it continued.
+This gift of grace from God was a glorious beginning indeed, and it continued.
 The shepherds returned, not merely reminiscing about what had happened, but glorifying and praising God for all that had happened, changed forever by their encounter with the divine.
-That's the conclusion of this story in the text, but surely it was not the end for the shepherds - it was just a beginning for them, a glorious beginning of a new life in their faith.
+However, this event was not the end for the shepherds - it was just a beginning for them, a glorious beginning of a new life in their faith.

 And that is perhaps the most important reason why we need to let ourselves move past the Christmas card views of this story, to move beyond simplistic, even bizarrely humorous views of this story, and to have it come alive in the way the gospel tells it.
 Because once again this blessed event is the beginning of a new life in our faith.
-Smell the sheep, share the metallic taste of fear in the mouths of the shepherds, shiver and quake with them in the presence of the messenger sent from God.
-Only then will you begin to truly appreciate the magnificence, the earth-changing glory of this beginning of a new relationship between us and Almighty God, a new covenant of reconciliation to be sealed in his blood, but begun here in glory in a humble stable.
-Hear with ears ringing with the heavenly chorus and be once again moved to keep and ponder all these words in our hearts.
+As Christmas Eve and Christmas Day comes upon us, smell the sheep, share the metallic taste of fear in the mouths of the shepherds, shiver and quake with them in the presence of the messenger sent from God.

+Refreshed by these senses we can begin to truly appreciate the magnificence, the earth-changing glory of this beginning of a new relationship between us and Almighty God, a new covenant of reconciliation to be sealed in his blood, but begun here in glory in a humble stable.
+Hear with ears ringing with the heavenly chorus and once again be moved to keep and ponder all these words in your hearts.
 Let your senses and your imagination draw you deeply into this story - a story of sheep and shepherds, of sweat, and flesh, and fear, and amazement - but most of all into the story of how the Lord came to share all that with us, in a glorious beginning of a story of unbounded grace and mercy.
 And then, like the shepherds, go on your way in life just like those shepherds, rejoicing and glorifying and praising God.